Tinram/File-Identifier/README.md

 ## Purpose

-+ Detect a file's type through MIME type information and file signature (header) bytes (file extensions are ignored).
+Detect a file's type through MIME type information and file signature (header) bytes.

+(File extensions are ignored.)

 ## Uses

 *nix systems have the `file` command, which is a powerful file identifier, and callable from PHP's shell functions.

-However, this command is not always available.
+Nevertheless, this command is not always available.

 The main uses of **File Identifier** are: